Stingy Jack: Story

 Ten years after the date Jack originally struck his deal, he naturally found himself once again in the devil's presence.
 Jack happened upon Satan in the same setting as before and he seemingly accepted it was his time to go to Hell for good.
 As Satan prepared to take him to Hell, Jack asked if he could have one apple to feed his starving belly.
 Foolishly, Satan once again agreed to this request.
 As he climbed up the branches of a nearby apple tree, Jack surrounded its base with crucifixes.
 Satan, frustrated at the fact that he had been entrapped again, demanded his release.
 As Jack did before, he made a second demand: that he will never take his soul to Hell.
 Having no choice, the devil agreed and was set free.

 Eventually the drinking took its toll on Jack, and he died.
-Stingy Jack's soul prepared to enter heaven through the gates of St. Peter, but he was stopped.
+Jack's soul prepared to enter heaven through the gates of St. Peter, but he was stopped.
 Jack was told by God that because of his sinful lifestyle of deceitfulness and drinking, he was not allowed into Heaven.
 Jack then went down to the Gates of Hell and begged for admission into the underworld.
 Satan, fulfilling his obligation to Jack, could not take his soul.
 He gave Jack an ember to light his way.
 Jack is doomed to roam the world between the planes of good and evil, with only an ember inside a hollowed turnip ("turnip" in this context referring to a large rutabaga) to light his way.